MEDSL/2024-elections-official/codebook.md

 The date of the primary/election.
 Note that there will be some states with different election dates for different offices (i.e. presidential primary v. congressional primary).
 Should be formatted as %y-%m-%d, such that January 5, 2019 would be "2019-01-05"

 ### magnitude:
-The number of seats to be filled, usually equal to the number of votes an elector can cast for the office
+The number of seats to be filled, usually equal to the number of votes an elector can cast for the office.
+For local offices, the magnitude value may be empty, which signifies that we were not able to directly verify that office's magnitude

 **Note**:  A variable called `readme_check` was included in our 2018, 2020, and 2022 precinct data, but is discontinued starting in 2024.
 The readme contains information that is relevant to every row of the dataset.